vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/storage-balance.md

 ## Balance stop

-`BALANCE STOP` command stops the running balance data plan.
+`BALANCE DATA STOP` command stops the running balance data plan.
 If there is no running balance plan, an error is thrown.
 If there is a running plan, the related plan ID is returned.

-> Since each balance plan includes several balance tasks, `BALANCE STOP` doesn't stop the started tasks , but rather cancel the subsequent tasks.
+> Since each balance plan includes several balance tasks, `BALANCE DATA STOP` doesn't stop the started tasks , but rather cancel the subsequent tasks.
 The started tasks will continue until the executions are completed.

-Input `BALANCE DATA $id` after `BALANCE STOP` to check the status of the stopped balance plan.
+Input `BALANCE DATA $id` after `BALANCE DATA STOP` to check the status of the stopped balance plan.

 After all the tasks being executed are completed, rerun the `BALANCE DATA` command to restart balance.